wpswings/membership-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.1.6 - Released on 29 November 2022 =
+= 2.1.7 - Released on 23 December 2022 =
-* Fix: Minor Bug Fixes (Add to Cart Issue Fix)
+* New: Compatible with the latest WooCommerce & WordPress
-* Fix: Compatible with latest WooCommerce and WordPress
+* Fix: Minor Bug Fixes (Fixed Security Issues)